gafaroff77/kbot/README.md

 You can check bot on [this link](https://t.me/gafaroff77_kbot)
 ### but!
 You must message me before this - it still needs for run :wink:

+You can run this bot yourself.
+For this you need:
+1. clone this repository
+2. register own bot on [BotFather](https://t.me/BotFather) channel and receive token
+3. set environment variable TELE_TOKEN equal you token which you received before
+4. run in working directory:
+   go build
+   ./kbot start
+5. Enjoy :smile: